 - The first parliament (1980-1984) was the most eclectic.
 It included deputies from the liberal Freedom Movement, which was later banned.

 - The second parliament (1984-1988) was almost completely taken over by the cleric-dominated Islamic Republican Party (IRP).
 But divisions within the IRP created a raucous and feisty atmosphere.

 - The third parliament (1988-1992) was elected after a split among clerical groups and the 1986 disbanding of the IRP, so the new members mostly came from groups on the left of the political spectrum.

 - Candidates for the fourth parliament (1992-1996) were heavily vetted by the Guardian Council, which paved the way for a takeover by conservative forces.

 - The highly contentious election for the fifth parliament (1996-2000) created a Majles with relative balance between conservatives and a new political centrist organization called the Servants of Construction.

 - This balance gave way to a decisive victory by reformists in the 2000 election for the sixth parliament (2000-2004).

-- The Guardian Council’s wholesale disqualification of reformist candidates set the stage for the return of conservatives to power in the seventh parliament (2004-2008).
+- The Guardian Council’s wholesale disqualification of reformist candidates, including sitting reformist lawmakers of the sixth parliament, set the stage for the return of conservatives to power in the seventh parliament (2004-2008).

 - Drafting legislation